 Students who decide to pursue the Labor and Employment Relations specialization will be equipped with more specific knowledge about labor regulations, employment processes, and laws.

-The specialization that you end up choosing will appear on your Penn State diploma at the completion of the program.
+The specialization you end up choosing will appear on your Penn State diploma after the program.

 This program offers you the opportunity to study with highly regarded professors from one of the best School of Labor and Employment Relations in the world.
-Faculty board is composed of professionals with high credentials in every HR specialization, which is key for you to gain the knowledge you need to address today’s most challenging issues.
+The Faculty Board composes of professionals with high credentials in every HR specialization, which is key for you to gain the knowledge you need to address today’s most challenging issues.

 2. Independence University